aditikhare007/ai-product-field-guide/README.md

 - 🟢 Actively evolving
 - 🟡 Products added deliberately, not frequently
-- 🔒 Deeper implementations intentionally kept private
+- 🔒 Deeper implementations are intentionally excluded by design.

 This repository shares **ai products insights only**.
 Advanced execution details and internal metrics are excluded by design.